junjslee/junjslee.github.io/README.md

 - Content: Update the text in Hero.tsx, AboutSection.tsx, ResumeSection.tsx, etc.
 - Styling: Modify Tailwind CSS classes in your components or update the theme in tailwind.config.js.
 - Components: Add or remove sections as needed.
-- Environment Variables: Adjust or add new variables for additional services.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions or improvements.

 ## License
 This project is licensed under the MIT License.